Punctuation, like taxes, is mundane, but unavoidable. See, this post has already used 5 punctuation marks. Make that 6.

-Note: The em-dash is typically used without spacing before or after.
-It’s also considered less formal than other punctuation marks, like the semicolon.
+Note: The em-dash can be considered less formal than other punctuation marks, like the semicolon.

 The ellipsis can’t finish a single story before jumping to a new topic.
 They seem to ramble and hop between plot points…hey, did you watch the game last night?

 Ellipses are used most often in academic writing to indicate that information has been left out in a quotation.